AnthonyKenny98/RRT/README.md

-# Rapidly-Exploring Radom Tree :earth_asia:
+# Rapidly-Exploring Random Tree :earth_asia:
 > 2D and 3D Implementation of RRT

 This repository holds a C implementation of Rapidly-Exploring Random Tree, built as the function of interest in my [Senior Thesis](https://github.com/AnthonyKenny98/Thesis).
 It has a 3D and 2D implementation and has functionality for analysis of performance.